NigelWGMajor/vscode-format-tools/README.md

 `ac P` to-End      pushes content to end.
 If starts with a header, that is moved and a loink inserted.

 `ac F` to-File      Top line must have file link [a](./filename.md) (this remains)

 - the rest moves to that file, link remains.
 - Repeat to append to file.
 File is opened and updated.

+`acs enter` to Terminal - pushes thtext on eline at a time to the shell.